MikeBishop/http-misc-extensions/draft-bishop-httpbis-primary-altsvc.md

-The extension described in {{extension}} enables an origin to declare that reasonable assurances should be obtained, not by requesting the desired hostname in the SNI header, but by requesting it via {{!SecondaryCerts}}.
+The extension described in {{extension}} enables an origin to declare that reasonable assurances should be obtained, not by requesting the desired hostname in the TLS handshake, but by requesting it via {{!SecondaryCerts}}.
 The validation checks from {{!RFC2818}} are applied to this certificate.

 Because the entire exchange happens inside TLS, a passive observer cannot identify the hostname(s) the client might be requesting.